danilop/commit-message-generator/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

 Please ensure your code adheres to the existing style and includes appropriate tests.

 ## 📄 License